-Foundation courses provide a focus on functional literacy and numeracy skills, practical work-related experience and the opportunity to build personal skills that are important for life and work.
-They are designed for students who have not been able to demonstrate the minimum standard for literacy and/or numeracy before Year 11 and are unlikely to do so before the end of Year 12 without significant levels of support.
-A Foundation course is offered at two year levels, each of which has its own syllabus.
-The Year 11 syllabus comprises Units 1 and 2, and the Year 12 syllabus comprises Units 3 and 4.
-Foundation courses are not examined by the Authority; however, they each have an externally set task (EST) in Year 12, which is set by the Authority.
+Foundation courses provide a focus on functional literacy and numeracy skills within the context of the subject, practical work-related experience and the opportunity to build personal skills that are important for life and work.
+They are designed for students who have not been able to demonstrate the minimum standard for the Western Australian Certificate of Education (WACE) standard of numeracy and Standard Australian English (SAE) literacy skills before Year 11 and are unlikely to do so before the end of Year 12 without significant levels of support (see sub-section 1.8).
+These literacy and numeracy standards are based on Level 3 of the Australian Core Skills Framework (ACSF) which outlines the skills required for individuals to meet the demands of everyday life and work in a knowledge-based economy.